 Indicators Y N N/A CMS COMMENTS signed and adoption dates are included in minutes. g.
-Evidence that the governing board of the school adopted policies establishing standards of ethical conduct for instructional personnel and school administrators, as defined in s.1012.01, to complete training on the standards; establish the duty of instructional personnel and school administrators to report, and procedures for reporting, alleged misconduct by other instructional personnel and school administrators which affects the health, safety, or welfare of a student; and include an explanation of the liability protections provided under ss.
-39,203 and 768,095.
-X Evidence provided h.
-Provide a current organization chart for the school, including the relationship of the Board to the school's leadership. İ Evidence Provided Provide a list of current Board members.
+Evidence that the governing board of the school adopted policies establishing standards of ethical conduct for instructional personnel and school administrators, as defined in s.1012.01, to complete training on the standards; establish the duty of instructional personnel and school administrators to report, and procedures for reporting, alleged misconduct by other instructional personnel as school administrators which affects the health safety, or welfare of a student; and include an explanation of the liability protections provide under ss.
+39,203 and 768,095. nd Evidence provided h.
+Provide a current organization chart for the school, including the relationship of the Board to the school's leadership. d Evidence Provided Provide a list of current Board members.
 Provide a brief description of the person's background.
-Evolence Provided 1.
-Provide written strategies used to recruit, hire, train and retain qualified staff to achieve the best teaching and learning results. teidence Pravidul 2.
-Evidence that the school's mission/vision is reflected in the school's climate and progress of school achieving its mission.
+Endere Provided Provide written strategies used to recruit, hire, train and retain qualified staff to achieve the best teaching and learning results. in رر Evidence Pravidual Evidence that the school's mission/vision is reflected in the school's climate and progress of school achieving its mission.
 X Evidence provided 3.
-Provide evidence of the existence of the parent representative and how the representative's contact information was provided annually in writing to parents and posted prominently on the charter school's website.
-X Evidence provided 4.
-The school reported its student assessment data to each parent of a student at the school, the parent of a child on a waiting list for the school, the district in which the charter school is located, and the governing board of the school and that this information is on its Internet website.
-X Evidence provided 5.
-Evidence the school maintains a website that enables the public to obtain information regarding the school; the school's academic performance; the names of the governing board members; the Review inlanti ( lantes le Xam en a reivis/asymbacavis
+Provide evidence of the existence of the parent representative and how the representative's contacting information was provided annually in writing to parents and posted prominently on the charter school's website. ct Evidence provided 4.
+The school reported its student assessment data to each parent of a student at the school, the parent of a child on a waiting list for the school, the district which the charter school is located, and the governing board of the school and that this information is on its Internet website. of Evidence provided 5.
+Evidence the school maintains a website that enables the public to obtain information regarding the school; the school's academic performance; the names of the governing board members; the he .
+Review albare Jhantar (6 Xvacasa consulsamente